supki/vim-languages/README.md

 {-# LANGUAGE RankNTypes #-}
 ```

-Another call to `RankNTypes` will remove the pragma.
+Another call to `:RankNTypes` will remove the pragma.

+The list of commands to generate is customizable:

+  - Add `let g:vim_languages_exclude = ['Rank2Types', 'NPlusKPatterns', ...]` line to
+    your `~/.vimrc` to exclude more commands from being generated

+  - Add `let g:vim_languages_include = ['NoImplicitPrelude', 'NoMonomorphismRestriction]`
+    line to your `~/.vimrc` to generate more commands

+  - Inclusion has a higher precedence

 _Note_ that the plugin expects the file to have all LANGUAGE pragmas as one big block
 at the top; it tolerates the single line comment syntax and pre-processor instructions